 Home Mortgage Interest

 The effect of your mortgage interest deduction is to reduce your adjusted gross income, which in turn reduces your tax liability.
 The amount of the reduction of your tax liability depends on your tax bracket: the higher your bracket, the greater the savings.
-For example, if you deduct $10,000 of mortgage interest and you fall in the 35 percent tax bracket, your tax liability drops by $3,500.
+You can use an online mortgage interest deduction calculator to help you figure the amount of your reduced tax liability, but it's easy enough to do the math on your own.
+For example, for the 2017 tax year, if you deduct $10,000 of mortgage interest and you fall in the 35 percent tax bracket, your tax liability drops by $3,500.
 If you're only in the 20 percent bracket, you only save $2,000.
+Although as of 2018, new tax brackets were introduced ranging from 10 percent to 37 percent, the math you use to determine your mortgage interest deduction is still the same.

 The amount you receive as a tax refund is affected by the size of your mortgage interest deduction, but also how much you've had withheld during the year for federal taxes.
 If your tax liability equals your withholding without accounting for your mortgage interest deduction, the reduction of your tax liability will come back to you as a tax refund.
 For example, if your withholding is equal to your tax liability without your mortgage interest deduction and your mortgage interest deduction reduces your tax liability by $2,000, you receive a $2,000 refund.